 The lake’s spillway and dam were severely damaged in a flood in 2006.
 After an extended design period, work started to rebuild the spillway and repair the dam in late 2008 and was completed in 2010.
 This project added observation areas, parking and trails to the area which now serves as the gateway into the park.
 The park department, using bond and private funds, embarked on a major program to upgrade other park facilities around the lake – roads and parking lots, jogging/bike trails, landscaping, dog park, lighting, signage… which ran into the mid-2010s.
 The elevated bridge on Northwest highway was completed in 2012.
 The Arboretum embarked on a major expansion program.
 The White Rock Boathouse expanded its facilities building a new rowing center next to the filter building in 2008.
-A second rowing club, Dallas United Crew, received approval to build a new facility between CSC and WRBC in 2012.
+A second rowing club, Dallas United Crew, began operating from a parking lot between CSC and WRBC in 2012.
 The new millennium has brought many improvements at the club and around the park.

 May 2015 was the wettest on record in Dallas going back to 1899.
 There was major flooding throughout Texas.
 The club flooded three times within a week with water rising about 2 feet over the docks.